publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schII/ptII/m__us_usc_t47_s251.md

     (c) __Additional obligations of incumbent local exchange carriers__

-    In addition to the duties contained in subsection (b) of this section, each incumbent local exchange carrier has the following duties:
+    In addition to the duties contained in subsection (b), each incumbent local exchange carrier has the following duties:

         (1) __Duty to negotiate__

-            The duty to negotiate in good faith in accordance with [section 252 of this title][/us/usc/t47/s252] the particular terms and conditions of agreements to fulfill the duties described in paragraphs (1) through (5) of subsection (b) of this section and this subsection.
+            The duty to negotiate in good faith in accordance with [section 252 of this title][/us/usc/t47/s252] the particular terms and conditions of agreements to fulfill the duties described in paragraphs (1) through (5) of subsection (b) and this subsection.
 The requesting telecommunications carrier also has the duty to negotiate in good faith the terms and conditions of such agreements.

         (2) __Interconnection__